xiaoh105/neuralert_firmware/notify_user_LED/README.md

 See [LED functionality improvements](https://github.com/IoMT-Lab/neuralert_firmware/issues/17) with corresponding [pull request](https://github.com/IoMT-Lab/neuralert_firmware/pull/18).

+## Symptom

+The buggy behavior can be triggered under the user process booting up, where it is expected to blink yellow.
+But it doesn't do anything.
+To reproduce this error, we add an assertion to check the LED is working as expected as long as the user process boots up.

 ## Usage

 You can use the extracted LLVM IR in this directory to reproduce the issue.